‘The Walking Dead’ Season 9: Will The New Casting Spell The End For Michonne?

-With the new casting call announcement yesterday for the comic book characters, Yumiko and Magna, The Walking Dead fans of the comics are now wondering if this will spell the end for Michonne in the TV series.
+With the new casting call announcement yesterday for the comic book characters, Yumiko and Magna, The Walking Dead comics fans are now wondering if this will spell the end for Michonne in the TV series.

 SPOILER ALERT: This article speculates on Season 9 of AMC’s The Walking Dead based on events in the comic book series.
 Please proceed with caution if you wish to avoid potential spoilers from either platforms.

-In the comic book series that AMC’s The Walking Dead is based on, after the All Out War there is the introduction of a new group called the Whisperers.
-This group move among the undead using the skins of walkers to hide themselves.
+In the comic book series that AMC’s The Walking Dead is based on, after the All Out War story arc, there is the introduction of a new group called the Whisperers.
+This group moves among the undead using the skins of walkers to hide themselves.

 Along with this new group, two characters who TVLine that have reported as being cast for The Walking Dead TV series, also make an appearance in the comic books at the same time.
 Yumiko and Magna end up becoming citizens of Alexandria, a place that, in the TV series, is currently mostly destroyed.